Skip to content

 Joe presented on his journey to successfully achieving a contract incentive milestone involving deep foundation installation on the HS2 Area North Project in 2022.

-Chartered Engineer Melissa Klavins-Bridge from AECOM won this year’s James Rennie Medal for her presentation on designing a processing building to transfer hazardous materials from the world’s oldest waste pond for the first time.
+Chartered Engineer Melissa Klavins-Bridge from AECOM won the 2023 James Rennie Medal for her presentation on designing a processing building to transfer hazardous materials from the world’s oldest waste pond for the first time.

 Klavins-Bridge’s presentation explained how a mechanically led project enabled the material to be transferred out of the pond, located at a UK Nuclear Licensed Site.